 - A tent with good-sized stake loops.

 There should be loops at the base of your tent in every corner and at the center of each side.
 These loops need to be big enough to accommodate the large plastic stakes sold in camping stores.
-Material stake loops are preferred.
+Metal stake loops are preferred.
 Plastic ones might break when you hammer in the stakes.

 - A tent that uses noseeum meshing.